clemenko/fedsummit_19/readme.md

 Docker Trusted Registry allows you to create mirroring policies for a repository.
 When an image gets pushed to a repository and meets a certain criteria, DTR automatically pushes it to repository in another DTR deployment or Docker Hub.

-This not only allows you to mirror images but also allows you to create image promotion pipelines that span multiple DTR deployments and datacenters.
+This not only allows you to mirror images but also allows you to create image promotion pipelines that span multiple DTR deployments and data centers.
 Let's set one up.
 How about we mirror an image to [hub.docker.com](https://hub.docker.com)?

 1. Go to [hub.docker.com](https://hub.docker.com) and create an login and repository.